 signed driving licence and a valid passport if you have an

 old-style paper licence.

-Your test will be cancelled and you’ll lose your fee if
+Your test will be cancelled and you will lose your fee if you do

 No theory test is required.